Last updated: May 29, 2026

 - Facility complaint: Call 1-888-831-0404 if the concern is in a nursing home, assisted living facility, or adult family care home.
 The Ombudsman program can explain resident rights.

-- Storm or shelter planning: If you may need medical help during a storm, sign up early through the Special Needs Registry and wait for your county to contact you.
+- Storm or shelter planning: If you may need medical help during a storm, register early through the Special Needs Registry and wait for county follow-up.

 Contents